 The County levies a 1% property tax on behalf of all taxing agencies in the County.
 The taxes collected are allocated on the basis of a formula established by State law enacted in 1979.
 Under this formula, the County and all other taxing entities receive a base year allocation plus an allocation on the basis of "situs" growth in assessed value (new construction, change of ownership, inflation) prorated among the jurisdictions which serve the tax rate areas within which the growth occurs.
 Tax rate areas are specifically defined geographic areas which were developed to permit the levying of taxes for less than county-wide or less than city-wide special and school districts.
-In addition, the County levies and collects additional approved property taxes, and assessments on behalf of any taxing agency within the County.
+In addition, the County levies and collects additional approved property taxes and assessments on behalf of any taxing agency within the County.

 State Government Code Sections 29100 through 29107 provide the procedures that all counties must follow for calculating tax rates.
 The secured tax levy within the District consists of the District's share of the general ad valorem and unitary taxes assessed on a County-wide basis.
-The secured tax levy also includes the District's share of special voter approved ad valorem taxes assessed on a District-wide basis.
+The secured tax levy also includes the District's share of special voter approved ad valorem taxes assessed on a District-wide basis, such as the ad valorem taxes assessed for the District bonds issued pursuant to the Proposition BB Authorization, the Measure K Authorization, the Measure R Authorization and the Measure Y Authorization.
 In addition, the total secured tax levy includes special assessments, improvement bonds, supplemental taxes or other charges which have been assessed on property within the District.
 Since State law allows homeowners' exemptions (described above) and certain businesses exemptions from ad valorem property taxation, such exemptions are not included in the total secured tax levy.